 The closest I ever came to Frank Sinatra was a story related by Tom White on Christmas Day in Lahaina some years ago.
-Tom had owned restaurants in New York, and one evening he took a date to Jilly's Saloon for a pre-dinner drink where they were greeted by proprietor Jilly Rizzo who was Sinatra's best friend.
-Tom and his date were relaxing at the bar when Frank Sinatra himself burst in, and Jilly introduced them.
+Tom had owned restaurants in New York, and one evening he took a date to Jilly's Saloon for drinks before dinner where they were greeted by proprietor Jilly Rizzo who was Sinatra's best friend.
+Tom and his date were relaxing at the bar when Frank Sinatra himself burst in, whereupon Jilly introduced them.
 After a few drinks, Jilly suggested to Frank that he take Tom and his date along for a night on the town.
-Sinatra liked the idea, and the trio proceeded outside where his limousine was waiting.
+Sinatra agreed, and the trio proceeded outside where his limousine was waiting.
 What ensued was a dizzyingly glamorous night of gallivanting around Manhattan to an array of suave nightspots.
 They ended up at a private club where Sinatra sang at length with solo piano accompaniment for a chosen few.
 Tom said this was by far the most sublime musical performance of his life.
 Afterwards, they left to drop Tom and his date off at their respective homes.
-Stopping by the date's apartment first, she asked Sinatra if he was in the mood for some breakfast.
-He liked that idea too, and so she prepared a breakfast for three in her kitchen as the sun came up.
-Tom said Sinatra was the most cordial, friendliest person he ever met.
+Stopping by the date's apartment first, she unexpectedly asked Sinatra if he would like to have breakfast.
+The saloon singer – that’s what he called himself - was delighted by the idea, and she then prepared breakfast for three in her kitchen as dawn broke and the sun began to rise outside.
+Tom said Sinatra was the warmest, friendliest person he ever met.

 Here are the Frank Sinatra recordings that have engaged me most recently.